Northam vows to finish term, even as top Dems demand he step down over yearbook photo

 “Leaders are called to a higher standard, and the stain of racism should have no place in the halls of government,” Sen. Kamala Harris, D-Calif., tweeted.
 “The Governor of Virginia should step aside so the public can heal and move forward together.”

-Republicans too joined the calls that Northam should step down with Virginia Gov. Chairman Jack Wilson saying his pledge to fix the damage wasn’t enough.
+Republicans too joined the calls that Northam should step down with Virginia GOP Chairman Jack Wilson saying his pledge to fix the damage wasn’t enough.

 “It’s not enough, it’s not acceptable and clearly we cannot establish a double standard,” he said on CNN.
 “If this were a Republican governor, the calls for his resignation would be fast and furious and widespread.”